395t/coding-assignment-week-3-nln-2/README.md

 For the rest function choices, we did not observe notable differences in efficiency between each of them.

-Note that we only have limit access to Colab server and therefore are not able to maintain the necessary consistency for each run.
+Note that we only have limit access to Colab server and therefore might not be able to maintain the necessary consistency for each run.
 Thus, there might be some unfair environmental changes caused by the hardware-/software-side of Colab.